firefly-iii/docs/docs/docs/firefly-iii/features/webhooks.md

 # Webhooks

 A webhook is a custom callback.
 Triggered by events in Firefly III a message will be sent to a URL of your choice.

+## Enable webhooks

+Webhooks need to be enabled before they work.
+Set `ALLOW_WEBHOOKS=true`, either in your `.env` file or in your Docker environment variables.

 ## Triggers